 Eating disorder treatment at New Directions Mental Health can help those in our care understand and overcome the underlying causes of disordered eating.
 Our caring team helps clients explore effective strategies for managing disordered eating behaviors, develop healthy coping skills, and improve their eating habits.

 Ready to break free from disordered eating?
-Call us at 724.374.7414 or reach out to us online to schedule your initial appointment.
+Call us at 724.374.7414 to schedule your initial appointment.
 With the help of our specialists, we can provide life-changing solutions so you can reach a place of lasting healing.

 What Is Disordered Eating?